Amoodaa/mongoose-oidc-reauth-error/README.md

 I've spent 2 days working this out, between reading mongodb driver specs, mongodb/node-mongodb-native, mongodb-js/dev-tools and here's the reproduction

+While i do understand that maybe my test setup is not ideal, because it does not ask a local command, just like the GCP workflow to generate a new access token, i believe this can be modified to maybe expose the problem, or at least might show that the problem is the GCP machine workflow is not requesting a new access token consistently, this local setup will be helpful to debugging this problem i think.

+I am unsure of how to support the "refresh_token" in this flow, as it is not a Human workflow, and all machine workflows are not refresh-token friendly

+Let me know what can i do next

 ### How to setup and run

 - start by running `yarn`